 The libraries key also must be setup in the JSON plugin.
-This will tell Hammer where to find all of the relevant files for standard cells and other blocks for the VLSI flow. library-example shows an example of the start of the library setup and one entry from the ASAP7 plugin.
+This will tell Hammer where to find all of the relevant files for standard cells and other blocks for the VLSI flow.
+Below is an example of the start of the library setup and one entry from the ASAP7 plugin.